Hacktans/42_Piscine_Project/README.md

-This my 42 school piscine projects
+This is my 42 school piscine projects